When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications: Experimental Setup

 \subsection{Datasets}

 In \textbf{Experiment I: Text Classification}, we use {\tt FewRel}~\cite{han2018fewrel} and {\tt Amazon}~\cite{he2016ups}.
-They are datasets for 5-way 5-shot classification, which means 5 classes are randomly sampled from the full dataset for each task, and each class has 5 samples. {\tt FewRel} is a relation classification dataset with 65/5/10 tasks for meta-training/meta-validation/meta-testing.
-Each sample is a sentence annotated with a head entity, a tail entity, and their relation.{\tt Amazon} is a large customer review dataset with 24 product categories.
+They are datasets for 5-way 5-shot classification, which means 5 classes are randomly sampled from the full dataset for each task, and each class has 5 samples. {\tt FewRel} is a relation classification dataset with 65/5/10 tasks for meta-training/meta-validation/meta-testing. {\tt Amazon} is a large customer review dataset with 24 product categories.
 We follow \cite{bao2019few} to sample 1000 reviews from each category and use 10/5/9 tasks for meta-training/meta-validation/meta-testing.

 In \textbf{Experiment II: Dialogue Generation}, we use {\tt Persona}~\cite{persona} and {\tt Weibo}, regarding building a dialogue model for a user as a task. {\tt Persona} is a personalized dialogue dataset with 1137/99/100 users for meta-training/meta-validation/meta-testing.
 Each user has 121 utterances on average. {\tt Weibo} is a personalized dialogue dataset collected from Weibo conversations with 371/40/38 users for meta-training/meta-validation/meta-testing.
 Each user has 1200 utterances on average.